adambowen/adambowen.github.io/about.md

 ## Why Deus ex machina?

 "Deus ex machina" literally means "god from the machine", it reflects my interest in machine learning as well as the idea that (for many) software can be a kind of magical black box.
 It does not imply anything about the abilities of the author!

 ## Contact Adam

 * [Adam on LinkedIn](https://www.linkedin.com/in/adammabowen)
 * [Adam on StackOverflow](http://stackoverflow.com/cv/adambowen)

+## Attributions

+Portions of this site use the [XKCD](http://xkcd.com) [font](https://github.com/ipython/xkcd-font) which is licensed under the Creative Commons Attribution-NonCommercial 3.0 Unported licence.